jgyates/genmon/README.md

         - Switch state change
-        - Critical or Warning messages from the generator Web based application for viewing status of the generator
+        - Critical or Warning messages from the generator Web based application for viewing status of the generator Command Line application (all the functionality of email plus set generator time) Ability to set exercise time and set generator time (email and command line only)

 ## Testing
     This software was written by one person with access to one generator.
 The model used